 - CDEI must make its activities and recommendations available to the public.
 CDEI should demonstrate its authority by commenting publicly on both good and bad practice in data uses and data-driven technologies.
 This will help CDEI to evidence its trustworthiness to the public.

 - CDEI will need the resource to maintain ongoing engagement not just with the wider public but with the many stakeholders in this area, both across-government, cross-sectors, and at the UK and international level.
 CDEI will need to meet this challenge to fulfil its aims.

-The consultation closed on the 5th September and DCMS are now considering the submissions.
+The consultation closed on the 5th September.
+The DCMS response is available here.